It would have been eighties or nineties heaven, but nowadays its John Wick meets Joyce Byers…

 Now after seeing this, the film writers will possibly be wondering just how many of those famous pairings we 80s and 90s kids loved or wanted to see as teens will be reunited on-screen.
 I’m stressing here in new, wonderful scripts rather than rehashes of much-loved retro movies (or TV).
 The idea of Molly Ringwald and Emilio Estevetz returning as the former Club’s parents to a new generation of The Breakfast Club (1985) is simply repellent.
 Don’t even think about who you would cast in a remake of Highlander, (1986) like the man says there is only one.
 Well two if you include Sean Connery, as the “Spanish Pimpernel”.

 But should casting agents reunite Molly Ringwald and Andrew McCarthy?
 Richard Gere and Julia Roberts?
 Or even Lea Thompson and Howard the Duck?
 The mind boggles, but then stranger things have happened.
 But for now, I’ll be rewatching this particular acting pair that are – as Winona Ryder reported while promoting this film – since that Dracula movie, a marriage made in Hollywood heaven.

 This post was added to my Cinema Shame posts for 2018.
 Other reviews with Winoa Ryder include Stranger Things, Bram Stokers Dracula and Black Swan.
-Keanu Reeves stars in reviews of The Lake House, Point Break, John Wick Chapter 1 and Chapter 2 and Bram Stokers Dracula.
-He also stars in a post on Film and TV Dogs and Ian McShane.
+Keanu Reeves stars in reviews of The Lake House, Point Break, Bram Stokers Dracula and MORE.
+Reeves also stars in a post on Film and TV Dogs and Ian McShane.